Arthanareesa Varma: Biography

 In 1911, Varma worked as manager of a publishing house called “Swadesh Abimani”.
 He was impressed by the poems of Subramania Bharatiyar.
 In 1931, Varma himself published a journal called “Veera Bharathi” and was its editor.
 The aim of the journal was to spread the news of freedom movement and its activities throughout India.

 He is the friend of Indian freedom fighter Thiru.
 R.R.
 Chinna RamaGounder.

 The British government brought amendment to the Journals Regulation Act to ban news journal support of the Indian freedom movement.
 Varma's "Veerabharathi" was also banned by the British government.

 He was the only poet to write verse elegy on Subramania Bharati's death.

 Varma played a prominent role in Vanniyar politics.
 He was considered as stalwart of Vanniyar politics.

 Death

-Varma died at Tiruvannamalai on 7 December 1964.
+Varma died at Tiruvannamalai, present-day Tamil Nadu, on 7 December 1964.